 Our faculty conduct research with global impact.
 Richard H. Thaler’s Nobel Prize–winning insights inspired the UK government to create a “Nudge Unit,” which has played a significant role in helping Britons save for retirement.
 A study by Pradeep Chintagunta and others found that remote coaching can have a powerful effect on the success of Ugandan micro-entrepreneurs.
 And our European IGM Economic Experts Panel offers the latest insights into pressing questions about business and financial markets across the European Union.Far-Reaching Research

 Lessons in Leadership

-Each year, senior executives from more than 40 countries turn to Chicago Booth’s London campus for a powerful business education.
+Each year, senior executives from more than 40 countries turn to the Rothman Campus for a powerful business education.
 Armed with game-changing insights, these emerging leaders return home to turn insights into action in their businesses and communities.Lessons in Leadership

 A Global Network

 Our alumni hold positions of leadership and influence around the world.
 They’re leading fintech innovation in the United Kingdom and agriculture startups in Nigeria.
 They’re heading up financial powerhouses in Zurich and venture funds in Moscow.
 Across the EMEA region, they’re building powerful businesses and enriching the communities where they live and work.A Global Network